-Tax season is just getting underway, which means figuring out what you owe—and finding ways to potentially reduce your taxable burden.
+Tax season is underway, which means figuring out what you owe—and finding ways to potentially reduce your tax burden.

 You probably know that one way is through tax credits.
-But what exactly are tax credits, and how do they work?
+But what are tax credits exactly, and how do they work?

 At the most basic level, tax credits help decrease what you owe after all other deductions are considered.
-A tax credit reduces the amount of tax owed, dollar for dollar—your tax rate has no impact on the credit.
+A tax credit reduces the amount of tax owed, dollar for dollar; your tax rate has no impact on a credit.

-According to the Internal Revenue Service, there are two types of tax credits.
+According to the Internal Revenue Service (IRS), there are two types of tax credits.
 The first is a nonrefundable tax credit, which means you get a refund only up to the amount you owe.
 These tax credits cannot reduce your tax liability below zero.

-For instance, if the tax credit is for $500, but you owe $300, you can only claim up to $300.
-(You don’t get $200 back!)
-Also, you can’t use nonrefundable tax credits to offset self-employment tax, or taxes on withdrawals from individual retirement accounts and other qualified retirement plans, the IRS says.
+Here’s an example: If the tax credit is for $500, but you owe $300, you can only claim up to $300.
+(You don’t get $200 back.)
+Also, you can’t use nonrefundable tax credits to offset self-employment tax, nor taxes on withdrawals from Individual Retirement Accounts (IRAs) and other qualified retirement plans, according to the IRS.
 Most tax credits fall in this category.

 There are several nonrefundable tax credits available to filers.
-Here are some of the common ones, according to the IRS:
+Here are some of the common: